pnp/blog/content_to_be_cleaned/post/putting-some-more-fun-into-azure-functions-managed-identity-amp.md

+---
-# Putting some more FUN into Azure Functions, Managed Identity & Microsoft Graph
+title: "Putting some more FUN into Azure Functions, Managed Identity & Microsoft Graph"
+date: 2021-08-11T08:40:00-04:00
+author: "Luise Freese"
+categories: []
+images:

+tags: []
+type: "regular"
+draft: false

+---

-# Usecase & purpose of this blog post
+## Usecase & purpose of this blog post

 I want to show, how you can use a Managed Identity in Azure Functions to get an access token for Microsoft Graph API.